julianchurchill/sxq-to-midi/README.md

 # TODO - sxq_to_midi.py

-- ...
-Acceptance tests - examples of SXQ to MIDI file conversion
 - Ensure variable velocity is being converted
 - Handle parallel notes with different pitches
 - Handle tempo (not in a special track 0 conductor track if possible)